KaidenCoder/JStack/README.md

 # Getting Started with Create React App
+This project is currently work in progress

+## About
 A platform offering JavaScript LeetCode-style coding questions with a built-in code editor and test cases, along with resources on design patterns, JavaScript and React quizzes, and system design interview questions.

 ## Tech Stack